Frequently Asked Questions

 What are online counselling sessions like?

-How long are the sessions and how often do they take place?
+How often do sessions take place?

 Is online counselling confidential?